Croquettelunchers/Portfolio/Megan.md

 ## Wanna play some Megan, man?
 Megan is a fun little pixelart platformer project that I use to test whatever comes to mind.
 This was never meant to be a portfolio piece (but here we are).
-It was designed to quench The Thirst, the thirst for making games.
+It was designed to quench **The Thirst**, the thirst for making games.

 <a href="https://croquettelunchers.github.io/Megan/">
     <img src="Projects/Megan/Megan1.PNG" alt="Megan video game project" style="height: 100px; width: auto">